Gabry848/claude-terminal-bridge/README.md

 Automatic reconnection on disconnection ensures your workflows never break.

 ### 📊 **Visual Status Indicator**
-Real-time connection status displayed in the VSCode status bar.
+Real-time connection status and selected terminal name displayed in the VSCode status bar.

-### 🎯 **Multi-Terminal Support**
-Manage multiple terminal instances simultaneously with unique identifiers.

 ---